Gregory Charles: Biography

-Charles was a conductor of the chœurs du nouveau monde (New World Choirs) which included notably Les Petits Chanteurs de Laval (The Little Singers of Laval) and Les Voix Boréales (Northern Voices), he went on as conductor of the College Vocal, a youth choir that won international competitions in Indonesia, Malaysia, China, Italy and Germany.
+Charles was a conductor of the chœurs du nouveau monde (New World Choirs) which included notably Les Petits Chanteurs de Laval and Les Voix Boréales, he went on as conductor of the College Vocal, a youth choir that won international competitions in Indonesia, Malaysia, China, Italy and Germany.

 Charles presented his first variety show, Noir et Blanc (Black and White) to more than 400,000 spectators across Quebec and the rest of Canada.
 He also performed at New York City's Beacon Theatre in 2004 and again in 2015.
 A unique feature of his show is the second half, in which he offers to sing and play on the piano and with his band any known song submitted randomly by the spectators.

 At the end of 2004, Charles released his first album called Gospel Live Noir et Blanc.

 On October 16, 2006, he launched his album I Think of You, which sold 109,000 copies in its first week, making Charles the highest selling Canadian artist in a one-week period for the year 2006.
 It debuted at number 1 on the Nielsen SoundScan album chart.
 Charles sold more albums in 2006 than all other Canadian musicians except Nelly Furtado.

 Charles was one of the headliners on Parliament Hill at the 2007 Canada Day celebration there, playing the evening's longest set, to an audience of thousands.
 He performed in English and French.

 However, one of his next scheduled appearances in Ottawa, where audiences were required to pay, did not fare so well.
 According to reports in the Ottawa Sun, Doug Moore, the city's manager of Venture Properties, said that Grégory Charles' scheduled concert at the Ottawa SuperEx was cancelled due to poor ticket sales.

 In the fall of 2007, Charles began hosting a CBC radio program, In the Key of Charles until September 6, 2009.

 In April 2012, Charles did a one-year stint at the Cafe Carlyle in the famous Carlyle Hotel in New York City.